PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ## Ethernet Connection

-The flight controller module is internally connected to RPi CM4 through TELEM2.
+The flight controller module is internally connected to RPi CM4 through TELEM2 (Serial).
 You can also set up a local Ethernet connection between them using the supplied cable.
+Ethernet connectivity provides a fast, reliable, and flexible communication alternative to using USB or other serial connections.

 :::note
 For more general information see: [PX4 Ethernet Setup](../advanced_config/ethernet_setup.md).